How Do Vehicles Roll Over?

 For instance, a minor collision with another automobile may damage your suspension system.
 While you may be able to drive from the accident safely, the damage could make your car unstable and eventually roll over.

-Another example is tire blowout, which can suddenly cause you to lose control of your car and overturn.
+Another example is a tire blowout, which can suddenly cause you to lose control of your car and overturn it.

 Points to Remember After Your Vehicle Rolls Over